-7. Paragraph 54 of AASB 101 sets out the line items that are, as a minimum, required to be presented in the balance sheet.
+7. Paragraph 54 of AASB 101 sets out the line items that are, as a minimum, required to be presented in the statement of financial position.
 Additional line items, heading and subtotals should be added where they are relevant to an understanding of the entity's financial position.
-For example, AASB 101 does not prescribe where employee benefit obligations should be presented in the balance sheet.
+For example, AASB 101 does not prescribe where employee benefit obligations should be presented in the statement of financial position.
 VALUE ACCOUNTS Holdings Limited has elected to present all employee benefit obligations together as separate current and non-current line items, as this provides more relevant information to users.